-If you must us a light, just turn it off when the room is no longer being used.
-On campus, we work to turn off lights every time they leave a room for any period.
+If you must use a light, just turn it off when the room is no longer being used.
+On campus, we work to turn off lights every time we leave a room for any period.

 - Turn off any lights when not in use

 - Use natural light when possible